-8.8 External Collaboration for Animation
+8.8 Cross Professional Collaboration for Animation

-This programme element enables the students to use all the knowledge gained so far to enter a collaboration with an external partner.
+This programme element enables the students to use all the knowledge gained so far to enter a cross professional collaboration.
 The objective is to define the scope for a production, considering their own skills and what the project needs.